luke-ded/walkUCF/README.md

 ##
 ![Geojson Screenshot](images/geojson.png)

-- **GeoJSON.io:** This website was very helpful when I was creating hundreds of custom points and paths.
+- **GeoJSON.io:** This website was helpful when I was creating hundreds of custom points and paths.
 After writing a C++ program to parse the OSM data and convert it into GeoJSON, I could see all of my points displayed on a visual map.

 ## Potential Future Enhancements
 - Mobile app.
 - Entrance option for "closest," which automatically calculates the entrance closest to the previous stop.
-- Map option for maximizing time indoors (for rainy days).
+- Map option for maximizing time indoors/under cover (for rainy days, hot days, etc.).
 - Users reporting temporarily inaccessible paths (due to construction, events, etc.).
 - Turn-by-turn directions.
 - Location services.